tskaarthick/po-tech-test/README.md

 ## Conclusion

 This framework uses the Page Object Model (POM) to separate test logic from page-specific code, making tests more readable and maintainable.
 By configuring environments through the `.env` file and `environments.json`, it provides flexibility to run tests across different environments seamlessly.

-Feel free to contribute by opening issues or submitting pull requests.